top of page

 About.

-Prior to this Michelle completed her bachelors in applied physics and astrophysics at University of New England and San Francisco State University.
+Michelle completed her post bachelor honours in astrophysics at University of Southern Queensland, Australia.
 Here Michelle worked on the occurrence rates of giant exoplanets in the habitable zone of their star and found that while giant planets are less likely to be found in the habitable zone than terrestrial planets, if each giant planet is host to more than one moon then exomoons could be more numerous than terrestrial planets in the habitable zone of their star.
+This work has direct implications for the fraction of stars in the galaxy that may host habitable terrestrial worlds.

 Michelle is also a commercial pilot and currently holds an Australian ATPL with plans to convert this to an FAA APT.